 - Beginner nappers most likely cannot actually fall asleep.¬†

 - Often require preparation time before resting.
-Thus, this can be quite inconvenient since the nap is so short.¬†
+Thus, this can be quite inconvenient since the rest session is so short.¬†

 - Limited recovery power compared to longer sleep.
 For example, 20-minute naps are still short and can sustain alertness much better.¬†